linode/apl-core/docs/migrating-values.md

 We break the schema (`values-schema.yaml`) in our `otomi-values` when:

+- We rename files we depend on
 - We delete props
-- We move properties around
+- We move props around
-- We mutate/transform (change property type or value shape)
+- We mutate a property's type and/or it's value shape

 In order to move to another version of `otomi-core` (which might contain some of these changes), we needed a mechanism that migrates the old `otomi-values` to conform to the new schema.
 So we came up with a simple approach that serves our simple schema.